 Stillwater County’s Sheriff is the chief executive officer of the agency and is elected by the residents of Stillwater County.
 The Sheriff and command staff manage the day-to-day investigations, evidence management, civil process, and a number of support operations necessary to provide full law enforcement coverage and services for Stillwater County.

 The Stillwater County Sheriff’s Office is the chief law enforcement agency in Stillwater County, Montana.
-It is comprised of approximately sixteen employees including sworn officers, communications technicians, and professional support staff.
+It is comprised of approximately twenty-six employees including sworn officers, communications technicians, and professional support staff.
 The Sheriff’s Office provides general law enforcement, court security, dispatching, and search and rescue operations for the citizens of Stillwater County in a service area of 1,805 miles.
 Additionally, this agency provides specialized regional services to the entire county and contract law enforcement to specific areas.

 Through a contract with the Yellowstone County Detention Facility (YCDF), Stillwater County prisoners are housed at the YCDF.
 You can view prisoners at YCDF by clicking HERE.